tikv/tikv/README.md

 ### Slack

-Join TiKV community on [Slack](https://join.slack.com/t/tikv-wg/shared_invite/enQtNTUyODE4ODU2MzI0LTgzZDQ3NzZlNDkzMGIyYjU1MTA0NzIwMjFjODFiZjA0YjFmYmQyOTZiNzNkNzg1N2U1MDdlZTIxNTU5NWNhNjk) - Sign up and join channels on TiKV topics that interest you.
+Join the TiKV community on [Slack](https://join.slack.com/t/tikv-wg/shared_invite/enQtNTUyODE4ODU2MzI0LTgzZDQ3NzZlNDkzMGIyYjU1MTA0NzIwMjFjODFiZjA0YjFmYmQyOTZiNzNkNzg1N2U1MDdlZTIxNTU5NWNhNjk) - Sign up and join channels on TiKV topics that interest you.

 ### WeChat

-TiKV community is also available on WeChat, a very popular channel for instant messages and discussions in China.
-If you want to join our WeChat group, send a request mail to [tl@pingcap.com], with your personel information (WeChat ID, and other basic information) included.
+The TiKV community is also available on WeChat, a very popular messaging and social media application in China.
+If you want to join our WeChat group, send a request mail to [tl@pingcap.com], with your personal information (WeChat ID, and other basic information) included.
 We will invite you in right away.

 ## License